Whatever will be will be

 The family’s dalliance with Christianity had been going on for some years.
 In 1903 Nissim’s younger sister Rose was baptised into the Christian Faith.

-By 1918 his sister Pearl who had been living in Leigh on Sea, had moved to Canvey with her family living at ‘Riversdale’, Leigh Beck.
-Pearl and her family were not found on Canvey in the 1929 Electoral Roll.
+In 1906 his sister Pearl who had been living in Leigh on Sea, were spending their summers on Canvey at ‘Riversdale’, Leigh Beck.

 Nissim and Lettice stayed on Canvey until 1929.
 After leaving Canvey they moved back to London then spent time travelling to New Zealand and Jamaica, before eventually settling in Hamworthy in Dorset where they both died within days of each other in May 1945.
 Nissim was 72 and Lettice was 65.
 Whatever will be will be………………………….